 We’re also grateful for support from Arctic Alaska Peonies, a cooperative of 50 family farms in the heart of Alaska providing high quality, American Grown peony flowers during the months of July and August.
 Visit them today at arcticalaskapeonies.com

 More sponsor thanks goes to Syndicate Sales, an American manufacturer of vases and accessories for the professional florist.
 Look for the American Flag Icon to find Syndicate’s USA-made products and join the Syndicate Stars loyalty program at syndicatesales.com.

 A big bouquet of thanks goes to Longfield Gardens… providing home gardeners with high quality flower bulbs and perennials.
 Their online store offers plants for every region and every season, from tulips and daffodils to dahlias, caladiums and amaryllis.
 Visit them at lfgardens.com.

+I’m Debra Prinzing, host and producer of the Slow Flowers Podcast.
 Next week, you’re invited to join me in putting more American grown flowers on the table, one vase at a time.
 And If you like what you hear, please consider logging onto Itunes and posting a listener review.